 It is a condition of purchase that all residents must meet the age requirements of 60 years.

-Fully tiled and fitted kitchen with a range of modern low and eye level units and drawers with a roll top work surface.
+Partially tiled and fitted kitchen with a range of modern low and eye level units and drawers with a roll top work surface.
 Stainless steel sink with mono lever tap, drainer and window above.
-Oven, ceramic hob, cooker hood and integral below worktop fridge and freezer.
+Built in oven, ceramic hob, cooker hood and integral fridge/freezer.

-Double bedroom with walk in wardrobe. uPVC window overlooking bowling green to hills beyond.
+Double bedroom with a built wardrobe with mirror fronted sliding doors.
 Sky/Sky+ connection, telephone point, ceiling light, fitted carpets and raised electric power sockets.

-Fully tiled and fitted with suite comprising a bath, a shower cubicle with hand rail.
-Low level WC, vanity unit with wash basin and mirror above.
-Shaving point, electric heater, heated towel rail and extractor fan.
+Fully tiled and fitted with suite comprising; bath with grab rail, separate shower cubicle, low level WC, vanity unit with wash basin and mirror above.
+Electric heater and extractor fan.

 • Cleaning of communal windows